 - What is important?
 What is really important to your customers and your boss?
 Results, price, relationship?
 How can you prioritize your time if you do not know what matters in the eyes of the people that matter?

 - How are you doing?
 Asking for feedback, not like a needy teenager, but like a confident adult—will give you confidence and clarity regarding how you can grow.
 Perhaps you need to lead your witnesses: “What was the best thing about that project, task, presentation, and what could have made it better?”

 Personal relaxation techniques are no substitute for getting real-time intel on what matters in your job and tracking how you’re doing.
 Call it reality therapy.
 Even if the truth hurts, at least you now know what deserves concern.
 In some cases, you may even decide you’d rather not meet the expectations and move on.

 Dealing with Stress 201: Grow God-centered Identity

 Tim Keller providers insightful analysis on the fragile modern sense of self we call identity.
-In summary, Tim shares the following overview.
+In summary, he shares the following overview:

 - Traditional identities are achieved—we live up to the expectations of family, clan, or country.